ipthomas/tukpdq/README.md

 	 Timeout is the http context timeout in seconds and is optional.
 Default is 5 secs

-	 PDQ_ID will be set to the ID used for the query PDQ_OID will be set to the OID used for the query
+	 Used_ID will be set to the ID used for the query

 	 Count will equal the number of patients found matching the query Response will contain the PIXm response in []byte format